 - Larceny 6 – <$500.00 C Misdemeanor

 Moreover, these programs are not available to those charged with Larceny in the First Degree and are only granted to those charged with Larceny in the Second Degree upon a showing of good cause.
 Good cause is an additional finding to those described above.
-A finding of “good cause” imparts a more onerous burden on the defendant due to the inherent seriousness of a Larceny in the Second Degree and typically requires the defendant to describe to the Court some type of mitigating circumstance that warrants the granting of a diversionary program despite the seriousness of the crime charged.
+A finding of “good cause” imparts a more onerous burden on the defendant due to the inherent seriousness of a Larceny in the Second Degree.
+It typically requires the defendant to describe to the Court some type of mitigating circumstance that warrants the granting of a diversionary program despite the seriousness of the crime charged.

 For those individuals not eligible for diversionary programs, all is not lost.
-An experienced criminal defense attorney may be able to negotiate a plea agreement that avoids jail time and/or a reduction in the charges such as a reduction from a felony to a misdemeanor.
-An important consideration when accepting a plea agreement involves any period of post-conviction monitoring such as probation or special parole.
-In many circumstances an experienced criminal defense attorney may be able to negotiate a conditional discharge which is a less restrictive form of monitoring or in rare cases, an unconditional discharge which is a plea agreement that involves no post-conviction monitoring.
+An experienced criminal defense attorney may be able to negotiate a plea agreement that avoids jail time and/or a reduction in the charges, such as a reduction from a felony to a misdemeanor.
+An important consideration when accepting a plea agreement involves any period of post-conviction monitoring, such as probation or special parole.
+In many circumstances, an experienced criminal defense attorney may be able to negotiate a conditional discharge which is a less restrictive form of monitoring, or, in rare cases, an unconditional discharge, which is a plea agreement that involves no post-conviction monitoring.

 When considering a plea agreement to a Larceny charge, it is important to consider the implications a conviction may have in the future.
-Even in situations where a defendant is charged with a misdemeanor Larceny, if that person has two prior convictions for a Larceny of any degree and is now facing a charge of Larceny in the 4th, 5th, or 6th degrees there is a possibility that the State’s Attorney handling that case may seek persistent larceny offender status.
+Even in situations where a defendant is charged with a misdemeanor Larceny, if that person has two prior convictions for a Larceny of any degree and is now facing a charge of Larceny in the 4th, 5th, or 6th degrees, there is a possibility that the State’s Attorney handling that case may seek persistent larceny offender status.
 This is a sentence enhancement that increases the penalties for a misdemeanor Larceny to those of a Class D felony.
 This may compound the need for the involvement of an experienced criminal defense attorney from the outset of the case in order to potentially minimize the possible penalties associated with a conviction.